Omega-3 Fatty Acids vs Turmeric (Curcumin)

 Frequently Asked Questions

-Can I take Omega-3 and Turmeric supplements together for joint pain?+
+Can I take Omega-3 and Turmeric together for joint health?+

-How long does it take for Omega-3 or Turmeric to show effects for athletic joint health?+
+How long does it take to see results from Omega-3 or Turmeric for joint pain?+

-Are there any side effects for athletes taking high doses of Omega-3 or Turmeric?+
+Are there any side effects for athletes taking Omega-3 or Turmeric?+

 Recovery in a can